The ROW Margaux Shoulder Bag

 The answer is incomplete.

-It is determined by surface area relative to drop length.
+Proportion isn’t determined by height alone.
+It’s determined by surface area relative to drop length.

 Three variables matter:

-1. Front-facing horizontal width
+• front-facing horizontal width

-2. Side depth (thickness)
+• side depth (thickness)

-3. The horizontal plane the bag creates across the thigh
+• the horizontal plane the bag creates across the thigh

 When a bag falls low and also spans wide, thick, horizontal mass across the upper leg, it interrupts vertical flow.

 The leg’s line is cut.
+The torso appears shorter.

-The issue is not length.
+The issue isn’t length.
+It’s uncontrolled mass.

 Bottega Veneta — Andiamo